HL7/cqf-measures/pages/measure-terminology-service.md

 In accordance with the FHIR specification, CodeSystem resources, and references to code systems SHALL use the URI as specified by the HL7 terminology authority.
-In addition, version identifiers for code systems are specified according to the rules identified by the code system.
-For SNOMED-CT, this means the version string is required to specify the edition and the version:
+In addition, version identifiers for code systems are specified according to the rules identified by the code system authority.
+For example, for SNOMED-CT, this means the version string is required to specify the edition and the version:

 ```